Mastering Coordination, Collaboration and Collaboration for our shared objectives.

 Where FINACT Constitution stipulates certain actions, behaviour and provides guidelines, Annual Report provides vivid details of activities undertaken by FINACT in a financial year.

-Thank you sponsors, promoters, stall holders, participants and volunteers
+We welcome sponsors, promoters, stall holders, participants and volunteers.

 Contact us at [email protected] for opportunities.

 We have been fortunate to have hardworking and visionary volunteers to serve the community.